-They are the most favored ones as compared with other graduates of other countries.
-U.S. Department of Education has through the Licensing Commission on Medical Education (LCME) has accredited all U.S. and Canadian Medical Schools.
+Canadian medical school graduates are the most favored as compared to graduates of other countries.
+Through the Licensing Commission on Medical Education (LCME), U.S. Department of Education has accredited all U.S. and Canadian medical schools.

 U.S PERMANENT RESIDENCE (GREEN CARD)